South African Wars (1879–1915): Key figures

 Lord Alfred Milner was High Commissioner for Southern Africa (1897–1905), a self-declared "race patriot", and the initiator of the Second Anglo-Boer War.
 His aggressive style of imperialism was apparent to locals even on his first arrival.
 On first meeting him, Jan Smuts accurately predicted that Milner would be "a second Bartle Frere" and "... more dangerous than Rhodes".

 Milner was instrumental in pressurising the Boers into war, through his championing of the cause of the British Uitlanders in the Transvaal.
 He massively underestimated the cost and duration of the war though, and the British suffered a series of humiliating defeats at the hands of the far smaller Boer forces.
 Towards the end of the war, he attempted to push through humiliating treaties which would forcibly Anglicise the Boers.

 General Herbert Kitchener was the famed British military leader, sent out by Milner to complete the defeat of the Boers in 1899.
-Unable to defeat the Boer commandos and their guerilla warfare tactics, Kitchener resorted to systematic burning of Boer civilian settlements and homesteads, as "Scorched Earth" tactics to initiate a famine.
+Unable to defeat the Boer commandos and their guerrilla warfare tactics, Kitchener resorted to systematic burning of Boer civilian settlements and homesteads, as "Scorched Earth" tactics to initiate a famine.
 He also made large-scale use of concentration camps for the Boer civilian population.
 Roughly 26,370 Boer women and children (81% were children) died in these concentration camps, and roughly 20,000 Black African prisoners died in similar camps.
 However, in 1902 they eventually succeeded in pressurizing the Boer commandos to surrender and sign the Treaty of Vereeniging.

 The famous writer Rudyard Kipling was strongly in favor of the British colonisation of Africa.
 He was also a personal friend of Cecil Rhodes.
 When the Boer War broke out, Kipling joined in campaign efforts to raise money for the troops and reported for army publications.
 While involved in this campaign, Kipling would be forced to view the tragedies of war.
 He witnessed people dying from typhoid and dysentery and also witnessed the bad barrack conditions.
 He wrote poetry in support of the British cause in the Boer War.
 In early 1900 Kipling helped start a newspaper called The Friend for British troops in Bloemfontein.
 Kipling eventually left South Africa and returned to England, where he was already highly regarded as the poet of the empire.